-If you want to discover more about adoption just call our enquiry line 0800 731 0171 and speak to our enquiry officer.
-During your telephone conversation you will be asked a few questions – and you will also be sent some information about adoption.
+If you want to discover more about adoption just call 0800 731 0171 and speak to our enquiry officer.
+During your telephone conversation you will be asked a few questions and you will also be sent some information about adoption.
 Alternatively, fill in our web enquiry form.

 Registering your Interest

 After we have had some in-depth conversations with you and decided together if this is the right time for you to begin your journey, you will have the opportunity to register your interest in formally entering Stage one.
 The acceptance of the Registration of Interest form (ROI) marks the beginning of the formal application process.

 Checks & References

 You will be asked to provide references and undertake some statutory checks, a criminal background check (DBS) and medical checks.
 We may also require a housing reference if you live in rented accommodation, a reference from your employers and the schools attended by any children in your family.
 If you have previously been in a significant relationship and had child/children with them or if you have cared for children with a previous partner we will also contact them for a reference.

 These are to give you a better understanding of what is involved and also a time to reflect on your own life experiences.
 You will have the opportunity to meet other adopters to hear their views and also the views of an adopted child.

 We encourage you to get as much experience as possible with children unconnected to you, this could be by volunteering at local schools, nurseries and other activities such as rainbows, beavers, cubs, brownies etc. If possible we would recommend you seek voluntary experience with children within the age range that you are considering adopting.
 We ask that you complete at least six sessions of voluntary experience before commencing Stage 2 and that you continue volunteering during Stage 2 of the assessment.